Phyllis Friedman’s Support for the Community Ran Deep

 blog banner image

 May his memory be for a blessing.
 A former administrator with the United States Department of Agriculture’s Food and Nutrition Services, at which he oversaw western states’ implementation of the National School Lunch Program and other programs to help families and children, Jim took an early interest in JFCS’ Food Programs to help clients at risk of hunger.
-This led to his creation of a JFCS named endowment fund, the Let Them Eat Bread Fund.
-“My main charitable activities have involved feeding people,” he said.
-Over time, though, Jim’s philanthropic interests and involvement with JFCS have broadened.
-He redid his… Read More
+This led to his creation of a JFCS Named Endowment Fund, the Let Them Eat Bread Fund.
+“My main charitable activities have involved feeding people,” Jim said.
+Over time, Jim’s philanthropic interests and involvement with JFCS broadened.
+He redid his will and… Read More

 Posted by Admin on June 10, 2019